thewaxmango/library-checker-py/solutions.md

 - total possible - \# of duplicates (sum of LCP array)

 Run Enumerate ✅ 🏆
-- either Main-Lorentz or run-enumerate alg from yosupo
+- either Main-Lorentz or run-enumerate alg from other answer

 Prefix-Substring LCS